Lindsey Wismer, MSN, ANP-BC, WHCNP-BC, CPT – Functional Medicine, Women’s Health, Primary Care – 6035 SE Milwaukie Ave Portland Clinic

 What is a Nurse Practitioner?

-Nurse Practitioners are the health partner of choice for millions in the US.
-They blend knowledge in treating health issues with an added focus on disease prevention.
-NPs bring a comprehensive perspective to health care.
+Nurse Practitioners are the health partners chosen by millions in the US.
+They efficiently combine their knowledge of traditional and alternative medicine in treating health issues with an added focus on preventing disease.

-All NPs must complete a master’s degree program, and have advanced training.
+It is mandatory for all NPs to complete a master’s degree program, and undergo advanced

 To learn more click here.